The electric guitar may be the most important and popular instrument of

 The development of the electric solid body guitar owes a great deal to the popularity of Hawaiian music in the 1920s and 1930s.
 Hawaiian guitars were solo instruments played with a metal slide.
 Electric Hawaiian guitars were the first instruments that depended entirely on their sound being amplified electrically not just acoustically.

 In the 1940s Gibson new electric models became firmly established.
 People began to work on ways of applying the solid body of the Hawaiian and steel guitars to regular instruments.
 In 1944, Leo Fender, who ran a radio repair shop, teamed up with Doc Kaufman, a former Rickenbacker employee, started K & F Company and produced a series of steel guitars and amplifiers.
 Fender felt the large pick-up magnets in use at the time need not be so large.
 He incorporated a new pick-up which he wanted to try out into a solid body guitar based on the shape Hawaiian but, with a regular properly fretted fingerboard.
 Though only meant to demonstrate the pick-up the guitar was soon in demand.
-1946 saw the formation of Fender Electric Instrument Company and the introduction of the Broadcaster.
+1946 saw the formation of Fender Electric Instrument Company and in January 1951 the introduction of the Broadcaster.

 In 1947 Paul Bigsby in consultation with Merle Travis built a solid body electric guitar that shared certain design features with the Broadcaster that Fender introduced in 1948.
 Bigsby wasn't far from Fender operation in Fullerton and there is some question who was looking over whose shoulder

 Leo Fender and Diamond punch press circa 1950

 Photo Courtesy Richard R. Smith